daveho/EasySandbox/README.md

 to an output stream causes glibc to invoke `fstat`, which is not permitted when in SECCOMP mode.
-So, the EasySandbox shared library must print some output to stdout and stderr before entering SECCOMP mode in order for these streams to be useable while in SECCOMP mode.
+So, the EasySandbox shared library must print some output to stdout and stderr before entering SECCOMP mode in order for these streams to be usable.
 It is fairly easy to filter out this output as a post-processing step.

 Similarly, reading from stdin also triggers a call to `fstat`.